Last Updated on 14 January 2026 by Cycloscope

 But who are these 769 or 1600 persons?

-Svaneti or Svanetia (Suania in ancient sources) is a historic province in Georgia, in the northwestern part of the country.
-It is inhabited by the Svans, an ethnic subgroup of the Georgians.
-The self-designation of the Svan is Mushüan.
+Svaneti, or Svanetia (Suania in ancient sources), is a historical province in Georgia, located in the northwestern part of the country.
+The Svans, an ethnic subgroup of the Georgians, inhabit it.
+The Svan self-designation is Mushüan.

-The Svans are usually identified with the Sanni mentioned by Greek geographer Strabo.
-Archeological, toponymic, and linguistic evidence indicates that the ancestors of the Georgian people have inhabited the west-central part of the southern Caucasus region for at least 5000 years, and probably much longer.
+The Svans are usually identified with the Sanni mentioned by the Greek geographer Strabo.
+Archaeological, toponymic, and linguistic evidence indicate that the ancestors of the Georgian people have inhabited the west-central part of the southern Caucasus region for at least 5000 years, and probably much longer.

 In the third millennium BC, one group of Kartvelians migrated to the northwest, reaching the east coast of the Black Sea.
-Place names believed to be of Svanetian origin are found in this area.
-Somewhat later, these ancestors of the Svans moved upland into what is now Svaneti.
+Place names of Svanetian origin are found in this area.
+Subsequently, these ancestors of the Svans moved into the uplands that are now Svaneti.

-Axes and other artifacts dating to the early Bronze Era have been discovered in Svaneti, as well as the ruins of foundries for the production of bronze and iron.
+Axes and other artifacts dating to the early Bronze Era have been discovered in Svaneti, along with the ruins of foundries for the production of bronze and iron.
 This indicates that the local population was engaged in metalworking in the 2nd and 1st millennia BC.

 Strabo (end of 1st century BC) describes the Svans as a fierce, warlike mountain people, ruled by a king and a council of 300 elders, and capable of fielding an army of 200,000.
 (This figure may represent an exaggeration, or perhaps Strabo was including other Kartvelians under the designation “Svan”).

-Beginning in the mid-13th century, wave upon wave of Mongol, Persian, and Turkish armies devastated the lowland parts of Georgia.
+Beginning in the mid-13th century, successive waves of Mongol, Persian, and Turkish armies devastated Georgia’s lowlands.

 A sizeable number of objets d’art of foreign origin (Persian, Syrian, Italian, German) have also found their way into Svaneti, a testament to the wide-ranging cultural and trade contacts of medieval Georgia.